 "When it rains, Daddy takes the umbrella," says Eddy.
 "So I can only play with it when the weather is fine."

-14. Read the story and make up questions using the Present Simple and the Present Continuous:
+14. PAIR WORK.
+Read the story.
+Ask your partner at least 10 different kinds of questions using the Present Simple and the Present Continuous:

 It Does Not Matter